Armstrong Whitworth A.W.52: Background

 Interest in flying wing aircraft can be traced back to years prior to the First World War and the work of J. W. Dunne, which subsequently inspired various other aircraft engineers, such as G. T. R. Hill, to produce experimental aircraft such as the Westland-Hill Pterodactyl, during the 1920s and early 1930s.
 However, in spite of this early start, various difficulties inherent to the configuration repeatedly resulted in such efforts being abandoned without anything beyond experimental flying occurring. during the mid-1940s, Armstrong Whitworth became interested in the value of combining the flying wing configuration with that of two recent innovations: the laminar flow airfoil and the turbojet engine.

 Amid the Second World War, John Lloyd of Armstrong Whitworth was approached by Ministry of Supply with a request to design a full-scale wing suitable for conducting laminar flow drag tests in a wind tunnel operated by the National Physical Laboratory.
 This would lead to real world testing of an Armstrong Whitworth-designed laminar flow wing fitted to a modified Hawker Hurricane, in which it was determined that positive performance gains were achieved, but that these were rapidly diminished as dirt accumulated on the wing and disturbed the airflow.
 Lloyd calculated that, the adoption of a relatively clean tailless layout in combination with a laminar wing would generate only one-third of the aerodynamic drag of a conventional aircraft, and quickly began outlining an envisioned airliner that incorporated these features.

 An early design for this proposed airliner had emerged by 1943.
 It harnessed jet propulsion, being powered by either six or four engines, which were buried within the wing as to not disturb the airflow over the exterior surfaces.
 It had to be relatively large in comparison with any prior flying wing in order to provide sufficient headroom for passengers to be realistically carried.
-Thus, the proposed airliner had an weight of around 180,000 lb and a span of at least 160 ft.
-Furthermore its structure was to possess relatively little weight due to the absence of a traditional fuselage or tail unit.
+Thus, the proposed airliner had a weight of around 180,000 lb and a span of at least 160 ft.
+Furthermore, its structure was to possess relatively little weight due to the absence of a traditional fuselage or tail unit.
 However, this radical design would need to be tested exhaustively, which ought to include the test flying of scale aircraft.
 The initial design for such an aircraft was designated as the A.W.50.